style-tools/docs/unused-css-remover/README.md

 ## Advanced mode

 Advanced mode provides many options for tuning the unused CSS extractor and PostCSS parser.

-The configuration of the unused CSS extractor is available in a [JSON schema](https://style.tools/json-schemas/unused-css-remover.json).
+The configuration is 100% JSON and is available in a [JSON schema](https://style.tools/json-schemas/unused-css-remover.json).

 # Configuration